mobilepadawan/Speakit-JS/README.md

 ![MIT License](https://img.shields.io/npm/l/toastify-js)

-This library allows you to audibly reproduce any text from a web application, in different languages.
-Internally, uses the `SpeechSynthesis` API in combination with `SpeechSynthesisUtterance` API.
-It also allows you to regulate the speed and pitch of the audio and to select different voices (male or female) from different languages (*) and accents.
+This library enables you to audibly reproduce any text from a web application in various languages.
+It utilizes the `SpeechSynthesis` API along with the `SpeechSynthesisUtterance` API to regulate the audio speed, pitch, and voice selection (male or female) across different languages (*) and accents.

 ```
 🔔 This product is in early beta phase.
 Please write me to report any bug you did found it.